robert-altmiller/code_profiler/README.md

   # step 3: set and keep track of the thead_local.depth by thread.
 This is set one time, and each thread has its own thread_local.depth variable.
   if not hasattr(thread_local, 'depth'):
     thread_local.depth = 0
-  # step 4: when the @timet decorator is called we increment the thread_local.depth by 1.
+  # step 4: when the @timer decorator is called we increment the thread_local.depth by 1.
   thread_local.depth += 1

   # step 5: when the @timer decorator call finishes we decrement the thread_local.depth by 1,